 - Brew 2 cups of loose leaf tea (made with all or any one of the following herbs: astragalus, nettle, elderberry, rosehip and/or chamomile)

 - Stir in 1 tablespoon of raw honey, 1 ounce of freshly squeezed lemon juice and 1 ounce of raw apple cider vinegar

 - Optionally, juice some raw ginger (or buy cold-pressed ginger juice) and add about 30 mL of ginger juice to the shot

 Consume warm immunity-enhancing drinks throughout the day, such as herbal teas and superfood elixirs made with functional herbs and mushrooms that have been used for centuries (and even millennia!) in traditional medicine for their immune supporting properties.
-JOYÀ's Zing herbal tea and our Cacao, Matcha and Turmeric Elixir Blends have all been formulated to specifically support immunity in a holistic manner, with botanicals including lion's mane and reishi mushroom, astragalus, ashwagandha, turmeric and ginger.
+JOYÀ's Cacao, Matcha and Turmeric Functional Blends have all been formulated to specifically support immunity in a holistic manner, with botanicals including lion's mane and reishi mushroom, astragalus, ashwagandha, turmeric and ginger.

 2. Bee Products

 All raw bee products are great for immunity as they pack antioxidant, antiviral and antibacterial properties.
 Raw honey is easy to incorporate daily by adding it to tea or coffee, or drizzling on toast, yogurt, granola or oatmeal.
 I also have to specifically call out propolis throat spray as this is one of my favourites and so easy to work into your routine!
 I take 2 sprays daily to keep my immune system strong, and up to 10-20 sprays a day if I feel something coming on or to fight off a cold, flu or sore throat.